dennylslee/rock-paper-scissors-RLvRL/readme.md

 ##  Introduction

-This project is an envolution of earlier experimental project that plays an AI agent against a set of random number generation in a rock-paper-scissors game setting.
+This project is an evolution of earlier experimental project that plays an AI agent against a set of random number generation in a rock-paper-scissors game setting.
 The evolution is to peg two reinforcement learning agents against each other in the RPS game play.
 And through this game play process, I try to understand better the underlying RL learning dynamics.
 As per the base project, the agents are based on DDQN.

 You can find the reference to the base project [here](https://github.com/dennylslee/rock-paper-scissors-DeepRL)